jntesteves/dot-slash-make/README.md

 ## Similar projects

-* [GNU Make](https://www.gnu.org/software/make/) – The C build system often (ab)used as a command runner
+* [GNU Make](https://www.gnu.org/software/make/) – The classic build system often (ab)used as a command runner
-* [just](https://github.com/casey/just) – A command runner inspired by Make
+* [just](https://github.com/casey/just) – Another command runner inspired by Make

 Plus every other software build system offers its own way to save and run commands.
-But only ./make runs everywhere with zero dependencies, no DSL, in a few kilobytes of shell script.
+But only ./make runs everywhere with zero dependencies, no DSL, in a few kilobytes of portable shell script.

 ## License